mikaa123/catnap/README.md

     });
 ~~~~

-* For more, check out the [Getting Started Guide](http://github.com/mikaa123/catnap/wiki/Getting-Started)
+* To get started, check out the [Getting Started Guide](http://github.com/mikaa123/catnap/wiki/Getting-Started)
+* For a concrete example, have a look at [Implementing a simple API](https://gist.github.com/mikaa123/a9380af5cd1d56a387ce)

 ## Contributing